 Consider hiring a professional photographer or videographer to circulate among your friends and family, capturing the fun.
-It’s also possible to position the photographer with a backdrop in a corner of the yard, so that guests can drop by to have their portraits taken.
-A rented photo booth will allow guests to create their own pictographic record.
+It’s also possible to position the photographer with a backdrop in a corner of the yard so that guests can drop by to have their portraits taken.
+A rented photo booth will allow guests to create their own pictographic records.
 Or provide everyone with a disposable camera and encourage them to snap away, providing spontaneous witness to your at-home wedding.

 Exchanging vows in the backyard of the home you will share as a newly married couple is a treasured experience you’ll remember for the rest of your lives.